 All of this while the media ignores the biggest story that has broken in the last 24 hours.

-And that is that, you know, Mr. Super Patriot himself, Jim Comey, has in fact been recommended, and it has been that for prosecution.
+And that is that, you know, Mr. Super Patriot himself, Jim Comey, has in fact been recommended and it has been for prosecution.

 In other words, the inspector general has referred Comey for possible prosecution, violation of the Espionage Act, point number one.

-And those was were the things that he had sent to the professor that leaked to the New York Times that led to what his hope was the appointment of a special counsel.
+And those were the things that he had sent to the professor that leaked to the New York Times that led to what his hope was, the appointment of a special counsel.

-And by the way, he was apparently uh less than frank or lacking candor.
+And by the way, he was apparently less than frank or lacking candor.

 Well, that's another way of saying he lied.

-Now, how do you explain to Christian Saucier, who had six pictures of a submarine and spent a year in jail of the espionage act that he gets prosecuted, Hillary doesn't, and Comey does it.
+Now, how do you explain to Christian Saussier, who had six pictures of a submarine and spent a year in jail of the Espionage Act, that he gets prosecuted?

-And if he showed a lack of candor, in other words, if James Comey lied, when is he gonna get indicted?
+And if you showed a lack of candor, in other words, if James Comey lied, when is he going to get indicted?

-It appears based on the sourcing that I have, and we'll have a lot more on Hannity tonight.
+It appears based on the sourcing that I have, and we'll have a lot more on Hannity tonight, John Solomon.

 The only thing I see here is that this is way further along than any of us know.